vn-automata/bt-automata/README.md

 - [License](#license)

 ---
-## Quickstarter template
+## Quickstarter bt_automata

-This template contains all the required installation instructions, scripts, and files and functions for:
+This bt_automata contains all the required installation instructions, scripts, and files and functions for:
 - Building Bittensor subnets.
 - Creating custom incentive mechanisms and running these mechanisms on the subnets.

-In order to simplify the building of subnets, this template abstracts away the complexity of the underlying blockchain and other boilerplate code.
-While the default behavior of the template is sufficient for a simple subnet, you should customize the template in order to meet your specific requirements.
+In order to simplify the building of subnets, this bt_automata abstracts away the complexity of the underlying blockchain and other boilerplate code.
+While the default behavior of the bt_automata is sufficient for a simple subnet, you should customize the bt_automata in order to meet your specific requirements.
 ---

 ## Introduction